-The Head teacher takes overall delegated responsibility for the implementation of this policy and for liaison with the Governing Body, parents, the Diocesan Education Commission and the Local Education Authority.
+The Headteacher has overall responsibility for the implementation of this policy and for liaison with the Governing Body, parents, the Diocesan Education Commission and the Local Education Authority.
+This responsibility is in part delegated to members of the Senior Leadership Team.